ITGuy9401/javaforum/index.md

 [![Build Status](https://travis-ci.org/javaforum-cms/javaforum-core.svg?branch=dev1.0.0)](https://travis-ci.org/javaforum-cms/javaforum-core)

 JavaForum is a Forum CMS made in Java+SpringBoot and HTML5.
-The purpuose if this project is to get the Forum experience to a total new layer, since everything is still stuck to PHPbb and vBullettin.
+The purpose if this project is to get the Forum experience to a total new layer, since everything is still stuck to PHPbb and vBulletin.

 This project wants to be an enterprise-level quality CMS and wants to bring to the users a new kind of interactions through the newest technologies.